Kiran01bm/aws-related/rds/ReadMe.md

 You can copy a snapshot that has been encrypted using an AWS KMS encryption key.
 If you copy an encrypted snapshot, the copy of the snapshot must also be encrypted.
 If you copy an encrypted snapshot within the same AWS Region, you can encrypt the copy with the same KMS encryption key as the original snapshot, or you can specify a different KMS encryption key.
 If you copy an encrypted snapshot across regions, you can't use the same KMS encryption key for the copy as used for the source snapshot, because KMS keys are region-specific.
 Instead, you must specify a KMS key valid in the destination AWS Region.

 You can also encrypt a copy of an unencrypted snapshot.
 This way, you can quickly add encryption to a previously unencrypted DB instance.
 That is, you can create a snapshot of your DB instance when you are ready to encrypt it, and then create a copy of that snapshot and specify a KMS encryption key to encrypt that snapshot copy.
-You can then restore an encrypted DB instance from the encrypted snapshot. - ** Same as encrypting an enencrypted EBS snapshot **
+You can then restore an encrypted DB instance from the encrypted snapshot. **Same as encrypting an enencrypted EBS snapshot**

 ## Read Replicas
 Amazon RDS uses the MariaDB, MySQL, Oracle, and PostgreSQL DB engines' built-in replication functionality to create a special type of DB instance called a Read Replica from a source DB instance.